sabine/pxt-calliope-grove-pn532/README.md

 Keys can currently not be set to a different value, but feel free to clone this and adapt it to your needs.

+If you need to write other commands to PN532, look at this: https://www.nxp.com/docs/en/user-guide/141520.pdf

 ## License

 Licensed under the MIT License (MIT).
 See LICENSE file for more details.